• Nothing on your shopping or to-do list is worth the white-knuckle, whiteout ice-crawl to town.

 • If you practice owl calls on your back porch late at night, the owls will eventually start to answer, and you will shiver every time.

-ring.
+• Winter is a necessary step before spring.
 Spring.
 Before long, blue crocus and purple hyacinth will peek through the snow.
 And that’s why you live in South Dakota.
 Even in the winter.